 Cladding ends should be sealed after trimming on site to help prevent splitting and checking on the ends of boards.
 During installation, we recommend that boards are end-sealed immediately after cutting.
 A clear, water resistant wax or penetrating exterior oil should be used.

 In order to inhibit surface checking and discoloration, cladding can be finished with an exterior oil, but many users prefer to leave the cladding to grey naturally.
 Left untreated, most hardwoods including Ipe will weather to a natural silver-grey colour.
 If you decide to finish the cladding it should be treated with a penetrating sealer (exterior oil) in dry conditions in accordance with the oil manufacturers instruction.
 It is important to understand that treating only one side of the cladding material creates an unequal moisture transfer and may result in some slight cupping.
 If cupping does occur is usually settles after the wood has seasoned and the moisture equalises again.

 It should be noted that oils can only inhibit early bleaching/weathering – they cannot stop it.

 Bleached weathered timber may also show small checking which also expand and contract according to the exterior weather conditions.
 This does not affect the strength of the timber.

-With Woodtrend unfinished boards are designed to be left to bleach and little maintenance should be required.
-The speed of the weathering will depend on the degree of exposure to the sun and the weather weather.
+Woodtrend untreated boards are designed to be left to bleach and little maintenance should be required.
+The speed of the weathering will depend on the degree of exposure to the sun and the weather.
 For more detail please call and discuss.
-We aim to avoid excessive cleaning and maintenance costs !
+We aim to avoid excessive cleaning and maintenance costs!